Search Our Site

 “That’s when I knew we had a serious issue,” Edwards said.

-The ransom note demanded 1.5 bitcoin, an untrackable form of digital currency used internationally for online and in-person payments, to dycrypt the school system’s files, but only if the payment were made that day.
+The ransom note demanded 1.5 bitcoin, an untrackable form of digital currency used internationally for online and in-person payments, to decrypt the school system’s files, but only if the payment were made that day.
 It said that the next day the ransom would rise to 2 bitcoin.

 On international currency exchanges, bitcoin was trading at just under $894 in U.S. currency on Friday at 4:30 p.m., so the hackers were initially demanding a ransom of about $1,341.
 If school officials didn’t pay immediately, the ransom would go up the next day to $1,788.
 The note did not make clear whether the ransom would increase every day by a half bitcoin.